GayathriG1423/Gayathri1423/README.md

 ## 🚀 About Me
 # Hi, I'm Gayathri Gopinath! 👋
-I'm a full stack developer.
+- :telescope: I’m working as a full stack developer and contributing to frontend and backend for building web applications.

+- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.

 ## 🛠 Skills